-An Infrastructure Restoration Bond is to be lodged with Penrith City Council for development involving works around Council's Public Infrastructure Assets.
-The bond is to be lodged with Council prior to the issue of a Construction Certificate.
-The bond is based upon the estimated value of the works with a bond of min. \$2000 (or 0.5% of value) for development over \$400000 payable for the subject development.
+An Infrastructure Restoration Bond is to be lodged with Penrith City Council for development involving works around Penrith City Council's Public Infrastructure Assets.
+The bond is to be lodged with Penrith City Council prior to commencement of any works on site or prior to the issue of any Construction Certificate, whichever occurs first.
+The bond and applicable fees are in accordance with Council's adopted Fees and Charges.